NannyML/nannyml/docs/datasets/ma_employment.rst

 Data Source
 ===========

-The dataset comes from US Census and it was obtained using `folktables`_.
+The dataset comes from US Census and it was obtained using `folktables`_ [1]_.
 Feature descriptions are given in `PUMS documentation`_.

 Dataset Description